NayyerAhmad/OS_PL/README.md

 During the development of this project, I learned and revised the following core concepts:

-React Hooks: We used React Hooks, specifically useState and useEffect, to manage component state and to trigger fetching of data from an API when the component mounts.
+React Hooks: I used React Hooks, specifically useState and useEffect, to manage component state and to trigger fetching of data from an API when the component mounts.

 Fetching data from an API: Used the fetch function to retrieve data from APIs.

 Custom components: Building custom components based on the project needs

+## Conclusion

+In summary, this project is a web application built using React, Express, and MySQL.
+I used React Hooks, the fetch function, Material-UI, custom components, and event handling to create a user-friendly interface for finding the compatibility of different operating systems and programming languages.
+By following the steps mentioned above, users can easily run the project on their local machines and explore the codebase.